 After the results were published in the British Journal of Obstetrics and Gynaecology (BJOG) in November 2017, a public health campaign was launched advising women to go to sleep on their side, rather than on their back, in the third trimester of pregnancy.
 The ‘Sleep on Side’ campaign received wide media coverage.
 It is estimated that, if all pregnant women in the UK went to sleep on their side in the third trimester, there would be a 3.7% decrease in stillbirth, saving around 130 babies’ lives a year.

 This new advice has the potential to save up to 100,000 babies a year internationally, sparing parents from the heartache of stillbirth.

-As a charity dedicated to saving and changing vulnerable babies’ lives, Action is very pleased to have helped fund this £191,080 study, which has led to practical advice for pregnant women, supported by NHS England, being made widely available to help prevent stillbirth.
+As a charity dedicated to saving and changing vulnerable babies’ lives, Action is proud to have funded this £191,080 study, which has led to practical advice for pregnant women, supported by NHS England, being made widely available to help prevent stillbirth.